When to plant Peppers in Paulding County, GA

 Paulding County, Georgia is in USDA Hardiness Zone 8a.
 The average last spring frost is March 31 and first fall frost is November 1.

-Paulding County County sits in USDA Zone 8a.
+Paulding County sits in USDA Zone 8a.
 Peppers grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Peppers grow in Paulding County County's climate?
+Can Peppers grow in Paulding County's climate?

 Your Paulding County Garden Planner — Free